-- disasters, and two thirds of Mozambicans live in rural areas, with 90 percent of rural people being dependent on rainfed, small-scale agricultural production for survival. - ➤ Impact of conflict.
-The conflict in Cabo Delgado has led to the displacement of approximately 750,000 people and the disruption of livelihoods and access to basic services.
+- Climate change compounds existing vulnerabilities and regularly disrupts food systems.
+Sixty percent of the population lives in coastal areas affected by rapid-onset disasters, and two thirds of Mozambicans live in rural areas, with 90 percent of rural people being dependent on rainfed, small-scale agricultural production for survival. - Impact of conflict.
+The conflict in Cabo Delgado has led to the displacement of approximately 750,000 people30 and the disruption of livelihoods and access to basic services.
 Of the 1.7 million people facing high levels of food insecurity in Mozambique, 950,000 are in the northern provinces of Cabo Delgado, Niassa, Nampula and Zambezia. - Pervasive gender inequalities directly related to a system of power and privileges place women at greater risk of hunger and exposure to vulnerability in all dimensions of food security and shape and limit women's ability to cope with, and recover from, shocks and stressors.
 Rural women face additional structural and economic disempowerment, including discriminatory land and inheritance rights and barriers to their access to productive resources. - Social protection capacity gaps.
 The Government's establishment of a legal and regulatory framework for social protection has contributed to remarkable progress in the expansion and increased coverage of national safety nets.
-However, national programmes are not yet sufficiently comprehensive or efficient to protect an already impoverished population from recurrent shocks, conflict or more recently the economic fallout from COVID-19. - Human capital and education.
+However, national programmes are not yet sufficiently comprehensive or efficient to protect an already impoverished population from recurrent shocks, conflict or - more recently - the economic fallout from COVID-19.31 - Human capital and education.
 High levels of malnutrition negatively affect children's cognitive achievements, education and productivity, further compounding household poverty and overall economic performance.
 COVID-19 forced the closure of schools for most of 2020, affecting 8.5 million students and the food security and nutrition of nearly 300,000 children owing to the interruption of school feeding programmes.